Merkel: Nord Stream 2 is 'political'

 "In our view, the Nord Stream 2 project is not possible without clarity of how Ukraine's transit role will continue.
 From this you can already see that this is not just an economic project, but that, of course, political factors must also be taken into account," Merkel said.

+She spoke of the pipeline in the context of ongoing Russian aggression in east Ukraine.
+"Unfortunately, we have no real truce," Merkel said.

-Her choice of words marked an end to Germany's previous policy line that Nord Stream 2 was a purely "economic project".
+The chancellor's choice of words on Nord Stream 2 marked a change from her previous line that it was a purely "economic project".

 The Russian pipeline is to concentrate 70 percent of Russian gas sales to the EU on the German route when it is built in 2019.